ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 Sends a code to release the RC2040 from serial file mode. (not needed on the RC2014) Argument, needs com port only

+## WHO-RC20xx.py
+Returns RC2040 or RC2014 depending on the device the COM port is connected to Argument, needs com port only

 # Transfer Speed
 CopyTo and CopyFrom give an idea of transfer speed.